pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/help/advanced-topics/security/index.md

 - **karabiner_console_user_server**
     - It instructs the Karabiner-Core-Service daemon to start grabbing devices.
     - It also executes shell commands and sends user commands triggered by the Karabiner-Core-Service daemon.
-- **karabiner_session_monitor**
-    - It monitors user login status and communicates it to the Karabiner-Core-Service daemon.
 - **Karabiner-Core-Service** agent
     - Requests for Accessibility and Input Monitoring permissions must be made from the user's login session, so these permission requests are handled by the Karabiner-Core-Service agent.